awsdocs/amazon-ecs-developer-guide/doc_source/example_user_data_scripts.md

 The following example user data scripts configure an Amazon ECS container instance at launch\.

-## Amazon ECS\-optimized AMI Container Instance with Amazon EFS File System<a name="alinux-efs"></a>
+## Amazon ECS\-Optimized Amazon Linux AMI Container Instance with Amazon EFS File System<a name="alinux-efs"></a>

-This example user data script configures an instance launched from the Amazon ECS\-optimized AMI to use an existing Amazon EFS file system\.
+This example user data script configures an instance launched from the Amazon ECS\-optimized Amazon Linux AMI to use an existing Amazon EFS file system\.
 For more information, see [Tutorial: Using Amazon EFS File Systems with Amazon ECS](using_efs.md)

 This script does the following:
 + Install the `nfs-utils` package, which installs an NFS client